axtk/routescape/README.md

 ## Converting plain links to route links

-A static chunk of HTML content is an example where the route link component `<A>` can't be directly used but it still might be desirable to convert plain HTML links to SPA route links.
+A chunk of static HTML content is an example where the route link component `<A>` can't be directly used but it still might be desirable to make plain HTML links in that content behave as SPA route links.
 The `useRouteLinks()` hook can be helpful here:

 ```jsx
 import {useRef} from 'react';